 Mountain dulcimer

 Because the mountain dulcimer and hammered dulcimer have the same name, people often get them confused.
 That's if they've even seen one or the other before.
 Be assured, they are entirely different instruments.
 Both being of the zither family where the strings run the full length of the instrument bodies (unlike guitars and other things that have necks that extend beyond the body), that's pretty much where the similarities end.
-Hammered dulcimers are played by striking the strings with small mallots or hammers.
+Hammered dulcimers are played by striking the strings with small mallets or hammers.
 Like a guitar, a mountain dulcimer is played by picking/strumming strings or by finger picking with the right hand and fingering chords and notes on a fretboard with the left hand.
 Unlike guitars and other more common fretted instruments, the mountain dulcimer doesn't have all the frets, it's missing some.
 Whereas guitars, mandolins, and banjos are chromatic with frets every musical half step, the mountain dulcimer is primarily diatonic with a few exceptions.
 Traditionally, it's hourglass in shape, but can also be teardrop or boxy.

 The German Scheitholt that arrived in America in the early 18th century is thought to be the predecessor of the mountain dulcimer (also called Appalachian dulcimer or lap dulcimer).
 The mountain dulcimer originated in early 19th century Appalachian Scotch-Irish communities, one of the very few instruments invented in America.
 Though there were a few examples of commercial makers prior to the late 19th century, mountain dulcimers for the most part were made by individuals supplying their families and close neighbors with instruments.
 Folk musician Jean Ritchie (1922-2015) brought the instrument to the world stage in the 1950s with her music and literature.

-(Irma) I've often teased, especially when visiting areas of the country teeming with dulcimer players (both kinds), that Albuquerque is far from being the dulcimer capitol of the world.
+(Irma) I've often teased, especially when visiting areas of the country teeming with dulcimer players (both kinds), that Albuquerque is far from being the dulcimer capital of the world.
 While the western US has small pockets of players, there are very few festivals.
 I missed the experience of growing up in Arkansas, but my older siblings lived on the farm in an area where my family goes back generations.
-For whatever reasons, my family's music traditions included fiddles, guitars, banjos, mandolins, but not dulcimers.
+For whatever reason, my family's music traditions included fiddles, guitars, banjos, mandolins, but not dulcimers.
 My sister was given a mountain dulcimer one year.
 It ended up as a wall decoration.
 Sound familiar?
 Because I had only a few experiences hearing the mountain dulcimer, in my ignorance, I didn't view it as a "serious" musical instrument.
 Fall of 2005, Scott bought me a quality mountain dulcimer for our anniversary.
 The following month we made it out to Oklahoma for our first dulcimer festival (Russell Cook's last Sawdust Festival).
 This was my first experience seeing nationally acclaimed mountain dulcimer players, and I was greatly impressed by the demonstrated skills, and the beauty and versatility of the instrument.
 I was hooked!
 Here in Albuquerque, I viewed one of my friends, Michael Carlson, as the Pied Piper of mountain dulcimer in New Mexico.
 He encouraged so many people, young and old, to start playing, and was a passionate promoter of the instrument.
 He was teaching a mountain dulcimer group class when he had a recurrence of cancer.
 Knowing my teaching experience and love for music, he asked me if I would finish the class for him.
 (What a baptism by fire, being an inexperienced dulcimer player myself at the time.)
 Michael passed away before I completed his class.

 Thus began my journey falling in love with the mountain dulcimer.
 I have envied those of you in areas where teachers abound, where there is such a rich tradition of dulcimer music.
 Since we don't have advanced instructors locally, we started driving to festivals: Steve Eulberg's Colorado festival in February, the Mountain View, Arkansas Dulcimer Jamboree in April, and Dana Hamilton's Glen Rose, Texas festival in May.
 In September 2011 we made it to the Walnut Valley Festival in Winfield, Kansas, for our first time which was absolutely amazing - we call it the national acoustic festival.
 Dulcimer festivals have been a wonderful experience for us, and never fail to inspire me to try new styles and techniques in my own arranging.
 A few of us here in New Mexico came up with the idea of bringing the best dulcimer performers and teachers in the Nation to us here in Albuquerque: we started the New Mexico Dulcimer Festival in 2010!